masumahmed/starter-server-main/README.md

 Node: `npm install`

 ## Note
-Remember to put in your postgresql login information in the `configDB.js` file
+Remember to put in your postgresql login password in the `configDB.js` file

 ## To Run:
 `npm run dev`